We’re putting our energy into efficiency.

 Is the meter exchange optional?

 NU makes decisions for our equipment based on the performance of the entire system.
 For maximum performance, all meters in the system need to be equal.
-NU requires that all meters be exchanged to ensure accuracy.
+NU requires that all meters be exchanged to ensure the best performance.
 Replacement is not optional.

 What about accuracy?
 I’ve heard that the new meters read higher.

 Meters only reflect usage.
 Exchanging the meter does not change usage.
 All meters are tested and certified by the manufacturer.
 Meters are then tested in the NU meter department.
 The NU meter shop has a long standing protocol regarding meter accuracy and testing.
 Our test equipment is calibrated and certified on an annual basis.
 NU’s acceptable accuracy range is +/- .3%.
 The average registration for the new meters is 99.93% on full load and 99.93% on light load.
 If a customer is concerned that the meter is not reading accurately, NU can pull the meter and conduct a load test.
 There is a $100 fee for this service which is refunded if any defects are found.

 Then why is my bill higher since the meter was changed?